microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 While the built in merge resolution will often be sufficient to ensure the application invariants hold (see "Field Kinds" above), this won't always be the case.
 To cover those instances, an additional tool is required: "Constraints".
 Constraints are used to specify which concurrent edits could cause an unacceptable merge result.
-The constraints API (status: its not finished yet) allows defining a constraint that is sufficiently conservative, meaning that it will detect all concurrent edits that could possible be an issue, but might include some that would be fine.
+The constraints API (status: it's not finished yet) allows defining a constraint that is sufficiently conservative, meaning that it will detect all concurrent edits that could possibly be an issue, but might include some that would be fine.
 The most basic constraint, that nothing has changed, will detect any concurrent edit, and the application can opt into refining that to allow concurrent edits it knows are safe.
 For example for many transactions, edits to unrelated subtrees are safe, so only constraining the smallest impacted subtree makes sense.
 Furthermore, for most simple transactions, like operations impacting a single field, its likely the built in merge resolution and automatic field level constraints will be sufficient (for example setting an optional value could pick last write wins semantics, and not need any additional constraints, or might use a first write wins approach, and automatically get a constraint that the field hasn't changed).